Boundary Layer Estimates in Stochastic Homogenization: Argument for Proposition : Fluctuation estimates for the boundary layer corrector

-We organize the argument into three parts: First, in Section \ref{identify_deriv}, we derive an expression for $\frac{\partial F}{ \partial a}$ in terms of auxiliary functions $h$, $v_1$, and $v_2$ --each solving an elliptic equation with coefficient field $a^\transpose$ on either $\domain$ with homogeneous Dirichlet boundary data or on $\Rd^d$ with a decay condition.
-In Section \ref{aux_estimates}, we prove a weighted Meyers estimate (Lemma \ref{sens_Lm0}) --this follows from the large-scale regularity theory for $a$-harmonic functions with homogeneous Dirichlet boundary data on $\domain$, which is obtained in Proposition \ref{large_scale_reg_domain}.
-The result of Lemma \ref{sens_Lm0}, which has become a standard tool in stochastic homogenization, yields estimates for the auxiliary functions $h$, $v_1$, and $v_2$.
-In Section \ref{proof_prop_5}, we finish our argument by combining these estimates with Lemma \ref{pmoments} and the expression for $\frac{\partial F}{ \partial a}$ that has been derived in Section \ref{identify_deriv}.
+We organize the argument into three parts: First, in Section \ref{identify_deriv}, we derive an expression for $\frac{\partial F^{\eps}}{ \partial a^{\eps}}$ in terms of auxiliary functions $h^{\eps}$, $v^{\eps}_1$, and $v^{\eps}_2$ --each solving an elliptic equation with coefficient field $a^\transpose\big(\tfrac{\cdot}{\eps}\big)$ on either a bounded $C^{1,1}$-domain or $\Hd$ with homogeneous Dirichlet boundary data (and, in the case of $\Hd$, a decay condition) or on $\Rd^d$ with a decay condition.
+Second, using a weighted Meyers estimate which we have previously proven in \cite[Proposition~6]{BFJR_1}, we estimate the auxiliary functions.
+Lastly, in Section \ref{proof_prop_5}, we finish our argument by combining these estimates with Lemma \ref{pmoments} and the expression for $\frac{\partial F^{\eps}}{ \partial a^{\eps}}$ that has been derived in Section \ref{identify_deriv}.